dadonc/TagNest/_notes/ProgressReports.md

 ## Report 2
 The last two weeks I have
 * Added support for video files: the preview in the grid shows a thumbnail and on hover a videopreview of the video gets played.
 The detail view shows the video and allows the user to play it.
 Both views display a preview image if a user hovers over the seekbar which shows the frame at the currently hovered position in the video (comparable to YouTube).
+* Added an "ImportProgressModal" which shows a list of all the files in the import queue and those which are currently getting imported (generating the preview of long videos can take some time)
-* Fixed some bugs: deletion of items in the DetailView, space preview, and others.
+* Fixed some bugs, e.g., deletion of items in the DetailView, space preview, and others.